Asabeneh/30-Days-Of-React/readMe.md

    You are 5 years older than me.
    ```

 1. If a is greater than b return 'a is greater than b' else 'a is less than b'.
-Try to implement it in to ways
+Try to implement it in two ways

    - using if else
    - ternary operator.